SirVeggie/extension-style-vars/README.md

 You can have any number of parts by having multiple `{prompt}` in the style and using `$2`, `$3`, etc...
 `$style` will be replaced by the negative part of the style when used in the negative prompt

+## Extra features (new)

+All extra features can be toggled individually in settings, syntax based features are off by default to prevent conflict with other extensions.

+### Original prompt save and load
+Saves the original prompt into parameters to preserve style variables, random and hires prompting syntax when loading prompt data.

+### Prompt randomization
+Basic prompt randomization `{one|two|three}` chooses one of the choices randomly (basic version of dynamic prompts)

+Unlike dynamic prompts, this can be nested with itself or **even with other syntax** like prompt editing `[one|two]`

+### Hires prompting
+Modify hires prompt directly from main prompt with `{lowres prompt:hires prompt}`

+Hires prompting can also be nested with most prompting syntax.

+This allows incrementally changing prompt for hires without using the hires prompt box (no need to copy paste entire prompt just to change something in hires)

+### Remove line breaks and extra whitespace
+Removes unnecessary whitespace like duplicate spaces, and replaces line breaks with commas.
+(Does not create duplicate commas if there is already a comma before or after a line break)

+### Never load hires prompt (disabled by default)
+Prevents loading hires prompt into the hires prompt box when loading prompt from generation data.
+Prevents an issue where hires prompt is added to parameters on accident by the webui, or the webui adds hires prompt parameter when using the above hires prompting syntax.

 ## Examples

 <details>